ucsd-cse231-s22/ucsd-cse231-s22.github.io/pages/syllabus.md

 ### Lectures

 The course has lecture each Tuesday and Thursday in Center 214, 20 total.
-Some attendance and participation is required – you have to come to 8 lectures in-person, and participate, to pass the course.
+Some attendance and participation is required – **you have to come to 8 lectures in-person, and participate, to pass the course**.
 There are a few reasons for this policy and this particular number:

 1. Without _any_ incentive, it's too easy to decide that attending isn't worth the effort of commuting, putting on shoes, etc, and that you can learn just as